bw-lamb/dotfiles/README.md

 Place configuration files within the `dotfiles/` folder in the same hierarchy as you would in your `$HOME` directory.
 For example, a file in `$HOME/.config/` would be placed in `dotfiles/{SUBFOLDER}/.config`.

-To 'install' a configuration, just call stow in that subfolder by `stow <config>' Or, do everything at once with a glob:
+To 'install' a configuration, just call stow in that subfolder by `stow <config>` Or, do everything at once with a glob:
 ```
 $ cd dotfiles